 ➤ Look up!
-There will be a Total Lunar Eclipse coming up on the night of 13–14 March 2025 (Thursday–Friday).
-It will be visible all across North America and in many other places as well.
-Get all the details on the timeanddate.com eclipse page and make a viewing plan for your homeschool today! 🌕
+There will be a Total Lunar Eclipse coming up on the night of 2–3 March 2026 (Monday–Tuesday).
+(Actually, very early Tuesday morning.)
+It will be visible across much of North America in many other places as well.
+Get all the details on the timeanddate.com eclipse page by entering your city or zipcode at the top of the page, and make a viewing plan for your homeschool today! 🌕

 Quick Freshes is our regular Sunday almanac for the homeschool week ahead.
 Pick one or two (or more!) of the items below each week and use them to enrich your homeschooling schedule.
 Subscribe to our free homeschool newsletter to get posts like these delivered right to your mailbox each week.
 Visit our River Houses calendar page to print your own homeschool calendars and planners for the entire year.

-🗓 🦁 This is the first full week of LEO TERM, our spring term in the River Houses.
+🗓 🦁 Today is the first day of LEO TERM, our spring term in the River Houses.
 Leo Term runs from March through May.

 🥂 ⚔️ OUR WEEKLY TOAST is for the Texians of 1836: “Remember the Alamo!”